iotbzh/DEPRECATED_4a-hal-generic/README.md

 At external hal loading, the '4a-hal-manager' will subscribe to this event.
 Within your hal, you must generate an event each time the status of your hal changes.

-## What is missing in RC1 version
+## What is missing in this version

 * Check that external hal really exist at loading
 * Handling external hal status events.
-* Handling 'halcontrol' section in configuration files.
 * Generation of an '4a-hal-manager' event when a hal status change.
-* Checking that the specified device in configuration file is present ('4a-alsa-core' binding will be needed).
-* Update internal hal status after mixer initialization.
 * At mixer initialization, check that the specified device is not already used by another hal.
 * Dynamic handling of USB devices.
+* Update to the latest version of the softmixer.